In this article, I want to share with you how I was able to upload a file easily to your server using Next.js with the new app directory.

 Introduction

-To make it easy for you to follow, and be able to move what you learn here to other projects, we will build a simple form with file input and an image preview.
+To make it easy for you to follow, and be able to apply what you learn here on your project, we will build a simple form with file input and an image preview.

 .